 Will classes be conducted virtually for the Fall 2020 semester?

 Learning and teaching this fall semester will involve a mix of in-person, online and blended education.
-However, students should expect that many of their classes will be virtual in the fall term.
+However, students should expect that many of their classes will be virtual in the fall semester.

 How will classes be conducted when students and faculty return to campus?